Comprehensive Large Group Health Insurance Solutions for Businesses

 Harvard Pilgrim Health Care

-Known for its large group health plan coverage, Harvard Pilgrim is another non-profit organization with 2.4 million members.
+Known for its large team health plan coverage, Harvard Pilgrim is another non-profit organization with 2.4 million members.
 It’s most active in the New England area.

 Pros